RI launches mobile sports betting at Twin River

 Grimaldi said registration at Twin River’s other casino, in Tiverton, is not yet available, but will be within a few days.

 In-person sports betting began at Twin River last fall after a U.S. Supreme Court ruling cleared the way for states to offer it.
-However, there is currently a pending legal challenge against sports betting, with the plaintiffs arguing the state’s constitution requires voter authorization for new forms of casino gambling.
+However, there is a pending legal challenge against Rhode Island sports betting, with the plaintiffs arguing the state’s constitution requires voter authorization for new forms of casino gambling.
+The case’s next hearing is set for Sept.
+11.

 Sports betting — both mobile and in-person — is expected to bring in $22.7 million for the state during the current 2019-20 fiscal year, according to the most recent official revenue estimates.